Riften/CS420-FinalPrj/README.md

 ### dataLoader.py
 Several classes used to load data and label.
 #### class npLoader
-Function used to load data for traditional classification models.
+Class used to load data for traditional classification models.
-####
+#### class My_MNIST
+A class inherited from <code>torch.utils.data.Dataset</code>.
+Used to load data used for deep learning models based on pytorch.
 How to use:

 ```Python